maskegger/guide/index.md

 # Setting up your environment
 -----------

-I generally work on many projects at the same time and access them from different computers (laptop, home, work, etc.).
+I work on several projects at the same time, access them from multiple computers (laptop, home, work, etc.), and share them with multiple coauthors.
+This can cause problems when defining the location of a folder in code. **/Users/jreif/Documents/**

 A working project needs to be synced across my computers, and the analysis code must allow the project folder to have a different path on the different computers.
 Below I describe how I set up my working environment.
 Users are not required to do this in order to run my code.

 ## Dropbox